Academic Coaching and Tutoring

 Learn how to retain information in less time, with more ease and confidence.
 Discover and practice a variety of memory techniques.

 Get tips to help you feel confident leading up to and during your exam.
-Learn how to apply winning strategies to multiple-choice, short answer, true/false, essay and open-book exams.
+Learn how to apply winning strategies to multiple-choice, short answer, open-book and online exams.

 Top up your knowledge tank or untangle a tricky concept with help from a tutor.